Are you planning on making some pies to celebrate the holiday season? Or, perhaps you just want to bake a special pie for someone who you love soon.

 You might enjoy using coconut oil depending on what type of pie you’re trying to make.
 This oil can be used to make a particularly sturdy crust, but it won’t be quite as flaky.

-If you don’t like the idea of using oil, then there are other substitute ingredients.
-Using shortening is a very common choice, and some people even use shortening alongside butter when making standard pie crusts.
+If you don’t like the idea of using oil, there are other substitute ingredients you can consider as well.
+Using shortening is a very common choice, and some people even use it alongside butter when making standard pie crusts.

 It’s also worth knowing that lard is great for making pie crusts.
 However, these crusts will likely be better suited for pot pies or quiche.